StellarSand/privacy-settings/Privacy Settings/Firefox-Mobile.md

-## Logins and Passwords
+## Passwords
-- Save logins and passwords: Never save
+- Save passwords: Never save
 - Autofill in Firefox/Fennec: Off
 - Autofill in other apps: Off